MatthewCebenka/k4connect/README.md

 I used react native expo with vanilla CSS and jest for testing.
 In order to run this repo you must have the Expo CLI installed.
 You can find that here: https://docs.expo.dev/workflow/expo-cli/
 Once the repo is cloned.
 Simply run "npm start" in the root directory.
+To run the tests just run "npm run test" in the root directory.